slgordon-she/GAM305BlueTeamRepo/README.md

 How the testing will be done:

 Game Mechanics
-•Test level for bugs and perfomance issues
+•Test level for bugs and perfomance issues;
-• Progression system works such as points, item unlocks
+• Progression system works such as points, item unlocks;
 • Verify difficulty for gameplay is as expected

 Movements: (Pass)